telerik/kendo-ui-core/docs-aspnet-mvc/helpers/button/overview.md

             .Content("Text button") %>
 ```

-The example below demonstrates how to initialize the Button by using the `anchor` tag.
+The following example demonstrates how to initialize the Button by using the `anchor` tag.

 ###### Example